jrehor/kcc/README.md

 }
 ```

-But what if you rephrase the action of this loop in the following way:
+But what if you rephrase the logic of this loop in the following way:

 "insert a plus between every two adjacent elements of `in`, apply its action everywhere and return the final result"